British Immigrants Are Going on Strike for a Day to Protest Brexit Racism

 We hope there will be an element of celebration in this as well.
 We would like it to be a demonstration of solidarity and celebration that will inspire people to resist the kind of politics that is driving us toward a very bad outcome.

 Where do you think we're heading?

-They are taking us towards a situation that is reminiscent of 1930s Germany.
-I don't mean to be melodramatic, but what we're seeing now is the legitimisation of this "othering" of foreigners we have seen in the past, that we thought we had got over.
-We made some quite genuine steps towards becoming a different kind of society; now we're taking this massive step back.
+They are taking us toward a situation that is reminiscent of 1930s Germany.
+I don't mean to be melodramatic, but what we're seeing now is the legitimization of this "othering" of foreigners we have seen in the past, that we thought we had got over.
+We made some quite genuine steps toward becoming a different kind of society; now we're taking this massive step back.

 How optimistic are you that you'll be able to change people's minds about immigration?

 One can't be optimistic in the current climate.
 But one has to remember that until a few decades ago we had been making progress.
 If we can slip back, hopefully it's also possible to get out of this ditch and go forward.
 But, also, one has to do something.